This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - The problems for which you are having surgery get worse.

-- Your blood pressure is higher or lower then what your caregiver has told you it should be.
+- Your blood pressure is higher or lower than your healthcare provider has told you it should be.